The Telegram: History

+Sale to Postmedia, transition to weekly

+In July 2024, after filing for creditor protection, SaltWire announced its sale of most of its assets to Postmedia Network.
+The sale, which closed August 24, included The Telegram but not its printing press, which would be decommissioned and closed.
+On August 21, 2024, The Telegram announced that it would cut print distribution to once per-week, with daily news coverage continuing online.
+Its final daily print edition was published on August 24, and weekly publication on Fridays began on August 30.

+Following the completion of the Postmedia acquisition, it was confirmed that the weekly paper would be printed outside the province and mailed to subscribers.
+Other daily newspapers that were part of the transaction but are closer to the production facility, including The Guardian in Charlottetown, continued to publish at least five days a week following the sale.
+Physical distribution was paused entirely later that year during the 2024 Canada Post strike, though digital replicas were still produced for online distribution.

 Politics

 In the 19th century, The Evening Telegram was known for its strong opinions on issues of the day, including the Newfoundland Railway, and early Confederation discussions.
 However, its editorial policy remained neutral during the heated Confederation debates of 1948/49.
 The same could not be said of former Evening Telegram reporter Joey Smallwood, who worked for the paper from 1919 to 1922 (including a short stint as editor in 1923).
 After his association with The Evening Telegram, Smallwood went on to found the pro-Confederation newspaper The Confederate, lead Newfoundland into confederation with Canada, and become the first premier of the new Province of Newfoundland.
 As Premier, Smallwood had a rocky relationship with The Telegram, bringing a series of libel suits against it and threatening to withdraw all government advertising.

 The paper has not explicitly endorsed candidates during recent general elections.
-It does not shy away from political criticism, however, and in recent years has been quite critical at various times of both the federal Conservatives under Stephen Harper, and to a lesser extent the provincial Conservatives under Danny Williams.
-At the same time, it has not expressed any particular confidence in opposing parties such as the Liberals.
+It does not shy away from political criticism, however, and in the late 2000s, under Transcontinental ownership, the paper had been quite critical at various times of both the federal Conservatives under Stephen Harper, and to a lesser extent the provincial Progressive Conservatives under Danny Williams.
+However, during the same period, it did not express any particular confidence in opposing parties such as the Liberals.